Nonintersecting random walks in the neighborhood of a symmetric tacnode: Introduction

-The motivation of our work was to understand what happens when half of the non-intersecting Brownian motions start and end at a point, while the second half start and end at another point.
+The motivation of our work is to understand what happens when half of the nonintersecting Brownian motions start and end at a point, while the second half start and end at another point.
 When the two starting points are sufficiently far apart from each other, the mean density of particles will be confined to two separate circles, with Airy$_2$ processes appearing near the boundary, as described above.
 When the two starting points move away from each other at an appropriate rate proportional to $N$, the two circles will just touch, creating a tacnode.
-A new {\em critical} process appears by looking at the two sets of non-intersecting Brownian motions, which experience a brief meeting in the neighborhood of the tacnode, but looked at with the {\em Airy scaling}; we call it the \textbf{{\bf tacnode process}}.
-Pictorially it can be thought of as two Airy$_2$ processes touching.
+A new \textit{critical} process appears by looking at the two sets of nonintersecting Brownian motions, which experience a brief meeting in the neighborhood of the tacnode, but looked at with the \textit{Airy scaling}; we call it the \textit{tacnode process}.
+Pictorially it can be thought of as two Airy$_2$ processes touching; see Figure~\ref{FigTacnode}.

-In this paper we obtain an explicit formula for the kernel governing this tacnode process starting for non-intersecting continuous-time random walks, rather than non-intersecting Brownian motions.
-The same result is expected to hold for the Brownian motion case, since under the scaling the discrete nature of the random walks is lost and the random walks becomes Brownian paths.
+In this paper we obtain an explicit formula for the kernel governing this tacnode process for nonintersecting continuous-time random walks, rather than nonintersecting Brownian motions.
+The same result is expected to hold for the Brownian motion case, since under the scaling the discrete nature of the random walks is lost, and the random walks become Brownian paths.
 Our main result is the limiting kernel at the tacnode under appropriate scaling limit, stated in Theorem~\ref{ThmExtKernelAsympt}.
 Before taking the limit, the kernel is given by Theorem~\ref{MainTheorem}.
-The model is to let two groups of non-intersecting random walks with jumps $\pm 1$, rate $1$ and $2m+1$ integers apart evolve during a total time or order $m$, with space-time rescaled {\em \`a la Airy}, namely $x\sim \xi m^{1/3}$ and $\tau\sim s m^{2/3}$ as suggested by formula~(\ref{EqIntro1}).
+The model is to let two groups of nonintersecting random walks with jumps $\pm1$, rate~$1$ and $2m+1$ integers apart evolve during a total time or order $m$, with space--time rescaled \textit{\`a la Airy}, namely $x\sim\xi m^{1/3}$ and $\tau\sim s m^{2/3}$ as suggested by formula~(\ref{EqIntro1}).
+The parameter $m$, defined here, plays the role of the number of particles $N$, previously defined.